Chandrayaan programme: Vikram (Chandrayaan-2)

 The lander was named Vikram and it weighed 1471 kg including the 27 kg rover named Pragyan that it housed inside.
 Vikram had eight 58 N thrusters for attitude control and five 800 N liquid main engines that were derived from ISRO's 400 N liquid apogee motors and it was designed to safely land on slopes up to 12°.
 It carried four payloads to study lunar seismic activity, measure the lunar sub-surface temperatures and to measure density and variation of lunar surface plasma (using a langmuir probe).

 After two de-orbiting manoeuvers, Vikram attained a final orbit of 95x119 km after which the powered descent phase began on 7 September 2019.
 During the descent and landing, the onboard computers had complete control over the lander.
 The initial descent and critical braking procedures went as intended but upon reaching 2.1 km altitude, the lander began deviating and lost its contact with the mission control after subsequent crash landing.
-Upon analysis, it was found that the main engines had higher thrust than normal which led to errors being accumulated over time and this meant the lander could not change its attitude at such a fast pace due to safety constraints in the onboard computer that had a limit on the maximum rate with which it can change its attitude.
-Coarse throttling of main engines, error in computing the remaining time in the mission and a small landing site of 500 x 500 m were the other reasons attributed to the failure.
+Upon analysis, it was found that the main engines had higher thrust than normal which led to errors being accumulated over time and this meant the lander could not change its attitude at such a fast pace due to safety constraints in the onboard computer that had a limit on the maximum rate at which it could change its attitude.
+Coarse throttling of main engines, error in computing the remaining time in the mission, and a small landing site of 500 x 500 m were the other reasons attributed to the failure.